Chemical Name: Heparin, sodium salt

 Recommended by ACCP as an appropriate choice of anticoagulant for initial treatment of acute proximal DVT or PE.1005

-LMWHs or fondaparinux generally preferred over unfractionated heparin for initial treatment of acute venous thromboembolism; however, unfractionated heparin may be preferred in patients with renal impairment.1005 IV unfractionated heparin also may be preferred over LMWHs in patients with PE in whom thrombolytic therapy is being considered or if there is concern about adequate sub-Q absorption.1005
+LMWHs or fondaparinux generally preferred over heparin for initial treatment of acute venous thromboembolism; however, heparin may be preferred in patients with renal impairment.1005 IV heparin also may be preferred over LMWHs in patients with PE in whom thrombolytic therapy is being considered or if there is concern about adequate sub-Q absorption.1005

 For long-term anticoagulant therapy, warfarin generally preferred in patients without cancer; however, ACCP suggests use of an LMWH in patients with cancer because of a possible reduced response to warfarin.1005